jae49/cold-tips/README.md

 ## Build Systems

 ### [Gradle](build-systems/gradle/README.md)
-Though the Kotlin syntax dcoumentation for Gradle has greatly improved recently, Gradle can still have surprising ways of accomplishing certain build patterns.
+Though the Kotlin syntax documentation for Gradle has greatly improved recently, Gradle can still have surprising ways of accomplishing certain build patterns.
 The examples here all use Kotlin syntax.